baltpeter/generator-ts/README.md

 # @baltpeter/generator-ts

-> A Yeoman generator that I for scaffolding TypeScript modules.
+> A Yeoman generator that I use for scaffolding TypeScript modules.

 This Yeoman generator generates the TypeScript boilerplate I use for my modules, using my configs for ESLint, Prettier and TypeScript.
 You probably don't want to use this unless you're working on a project with me.